fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/07_default_arguments.md

         std::cout << i << " ";
 }

-void print_nums()
+// If we assume that `print_nums` is very often called with `10`, we can write a
+// convenience overload that will just call the main version with preset argument: void print_nums()
 {
     print_nums(10);
 }
 ```

-If we assume that `print_nums` is very often called with `10`, we can write a convenience overload that will just call the main version with preset argument.

 However, there is a simpler way to do this: